Transylvanian invasion of Hungary (1644–1645): Campaign of 1645

-On January 29, 1645 French envoy Antoine-Fouquet de Marcilly-Croissy arrived to Zubró (Zborov) to negotiate with Rákóczi.
+On January 29, 1645, French envoy Antoine-Fouquet de Marcilly-Croissy arrived to Zubró (Zborov) to negotiate with Rákóczi.
 He was alerted France was not aware of the terms Sweden agreed in their name, which made them reluctant to pay their share of the obligations.
 However, now France was open to make a direct alliance with Rákóczi to keep Transylvania in the war.

-In February 12 Rákóczi called a council from the estates of the 12 Hungarian counties under his occupation.
+On February 12 Rákóczi called a council from the estates of the 12 Hungarian counties under his occupation.
 This council resolved in support of the French alliance.
 However, by then the Ottoman Porte urged Rákóczi to settle for seven counties and not to pursue further conquest.
 At this point, the Ottomans were preparing for their war with Venice, and wanted their Hungarian frontier stable.

-Meanwhile on March 6, Torstensson crushed the Habsburg army at Jankau, and Götzen was killed on the battlefield.
+Meanwhile, on March 6, Torstensson crushed the Habsburg army at Jankau, and Götzen was killed on the battlefield.
 Sweden urged Rákóczi to quickly march west, but he was still stalling, while unsuccessfully besieging the minor forts of Szendrő és Regéc.
 Only Kemény advanced a bit forward to Liptó county.
 This led Torstensson to abandon a direct attack on Vienna, opting to lay siege to Brno.

 Finally on April 22 Rákóczi made an official alliance with France at Munkács (Mukachevo).
 France promised to make the Ottomans rescind their ban, and failing that it allowed Transylvania to make a separate peace with the empire.
-Rákóczi ordered to concentrate all his forces at Rakamaz on the Tisza river, including Kemény’s vanguard in the west.
+Rákóczi ordered to concentrate all his forces at Rakamaz on the Tisza river, including Kemény's vanguard in the west.
 Puchheim pursued him through the Vág valley, then southwards, marching all the way to Aszaló again, but avoiding direct confrontation.

-Rákóczi’s concentrated army began its westward campaign on May 30, through the Sajó and Rima valleys.
+Rákóczi's concentrated army began its westward campaign on May 30, through the Sajó and Rima valleys.
 There he once again received orders from the Porte to halt his campaign, but he continued regardless.
 He captured and burned Fülek, then entered Nyitra (Nitra) and Nagytapolcsány (Topoľčany).
 There he made first contact with the Swedish army on July 6: Robert Douglas led 1800 Swedish cavalry to join Rákóczi, as promised by the Swedish-Transylvanian alliance.

 Rákóczi marched on to Nagyszombat, then sent his commanders Sigismund, Kemény and Gábor Bakos with a force of 14 000 to join the Swedish siege at Brno.
 Soon after he also crossed into Moravia at Hodonín and reached Ladná on July 27.

-Already by July 4, the Emperor agreed to Rákóczi’s peace terms.
+Already by July 4, the Emperor agreed to Rákóczi's peace terms.
 Rákóczi continued his campaign to fulfill his obligation to his protestant allies and gain at least some of the promised subsidies.
 However, considering his worsening position, he soon opted to accept the Habsburg offer.

 The Ottomans continued to demand the end of his campaign and his son György Rákóczi reported the pasha of Temesvár (Timișoara) threatened to invade.
 Another Habsburg army of 15 000 under Archduke Leopold Wilhelm also gathered at Dévény (Devín), preparing to re-invade Hungary along with Puchheim.
 A destructive plague also broke out in Upper Hungary.